 Visit St Michaels Mount at sunset

-St Michaels Mount resides off the coast of Marazion, Cornwall, and is unique little island.
-Known for its cobbled causeway to the island, it becomes only accessible during low tide, and so a trip via the ancient harbour to hop aboard a local vessel is needed to explore the area.
+St Michael's Mount resides off the coast of Marazion, Cornwall, and is a unique little island.
+Known for its cobbled causeway to the island, it only becomes accessible during low tide, so a hop aboard a local vessel is needed to explore the area.
 A castle is set upon the isle and is still inhabited.
-The St Aubyns came to St Michaels Mount in 1647 and in 1954 Francis St Aubyn gave the site to the National Trust under a 999-year lease for the family to live in the castle.
+The St Aubyns came to St Michael's Mount in 1647 and in 1954 Francis St Aubyn gave the site to the National Trust under a 999-year lease for the family to live in the castle.

 City of Bath